Testing Politicians' Claims in the Energy Debate

 We're about to check a few of the claims that Congress is making about high gas prices.
 Republicans and Democrats agree on one thing: They're both sure the other party is to blame.
 Here's Democratic House Speaker Nancy Pelosi.

-Representative NANCY PELOSI (Democrat, California; Speaker of the House): A barrel of oil now costs four times more than it did when President Bush took office.
+NANCY PELOSI: A barrel of oil now costs four times more than it did when President Bush took office.
 Two oilmen in the White House, cost of oil four times higher.

 MONTAGNE: Now the top House Republican, John Boehner, says Democrats are blocking domestic production.